Minorzar/CIE/Library/README_lib.md

 - gencall -> If True, the bus will support general call mode.
 Default is False.
 - dma -> if True, DMA will be allow for the I2C transfers.
 Default is False.

-You may at first only use pyb.I2C as an int -> I2C function with only the bus specify and the use the method init with the other parameters.
+You may at first only use pyb.I2C as an int -> I2C function with only the bus specify and the use then method init with the other parameters.

 The methods are: